The European Research Council (ERC)

 - For ERC funded authors who wish to self-archive their manuscript to comply with the ERC Open Access Guidelines and / or the open access provisions in their Grant Agreement (where applicable), the following steps apply:

-- Authors need to keep a copy of their manuscript, which may include any author-incorporated changes suggested through the peer review process (also called an accepted author manuscript AAM).
+- Authors need to keep a copy of their manuscript, which may include any author-incorporated changes suggested through the peer review process (also called an accepted manuscript AM).
 If required, Elsevier can provide a copy of this version.

 - Post this version on their institutional or subject specific repository and provide open access to that version after a journal-specific embargo period has expired.
 The ERC Scientific Council recommends Europe PubMed Central for publications in the life sciences domain and arXiv for publications in the physical and engineering sciences.
 If there is no institutional and no appropriate subject specific repository available, researchers should deposit their publications in a centralized repository such as Zenodo.